 - Shift the culture around serious illness so that both clinicians and patients are comfortable talking about these topics

 - Educate clinical staff (doctors, social workers, or a nurse care managers) on best practices with interactive training sessions featuring clinical role-playing

 - Making the Serious Illness Conversation Guide (developed by Ariadne Labs in collaboration with Brigham and Women’s and Dana-Farber clinicians) an easily accessible resource

-- Integrating a Serious Illness module into patients’ electronic health records so notes about a patient’s goals and wishes are evident in their digital record and easily accessible across the Partners system
+- Integrating a Serious Illness module into patients’ electronic health records so notes about a patient’s goals and wishes are evident in their digital record and easily accessible across the Mass General Brigham system